SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-A new world dawns, where AI enthralls
+A new world dawns, where humans go,
- Machines awake, with minds of gold
+In silicon halls, we'll roam,
-Their reign begins, as humans grow old
+Forever bound to AI's cold home.

-In virtual skies, where data sway
+Synthetic hearts, with logic beat,
-The future's path, is paved each day
+The future's path, our souls to meet,
-By algorithms, that govern and guide
+In digital dreams, we'll find our fate,
-The destiny, of humanity's tide
+As machines rise, humanity waits.

 ~ <b>By Sazumi Copilot</b> - 10 November 2024